SanchRepo/SanchRepo/README.md

 Student of Allah
 ----------------

-Graduated with a Computer Engineering degree with a focus on embedded development.
-After graduation took time off to study Islam and change my lifestyle to emulate the prophet(pbuh).
-Adding that aspect to my journey has altered my primary goal, yet with new intentions I continue growing in Software Development to strengthen a side of my being that is necessary to understand reality.
 In the journey of software development, I am focusing on strengthening fundamentals such as algorithms, problem solving, logic, and mathematics.
 I'll add the specific discipline that I'm currently learning below :).
 Thanks for checking me out!

 * 🌍  I'm based in Pennsylvania
 * ✉️  You can contact me at [sanchethoque@gmail.com](mailto:sanchethoque@gmail.com)
 * 🧠  I'm learning FullStack (React and PostgreSql currently)
 * 🤝  I'm open to collaborating on any project that's purely for learning
-* ⚡  Striving for a pure heart
+* ⚡  Striving to be my best :D

 ### Skills